 One of the (many) things that I liked about the Chicago branch was the cups and jugs that the coffee was served in, all made by a local ceramicist.
 It turns out that Café Integral likes them too, since all the coffee in Elizabeth Street is also served in the same ceramics, shipped in from Chicago.
 There’s a variety of shapes and sizes, from neat, compact espresso cups, to large bowls that are used for the 10oz drinks.

-I decided to try the single-origin espresso, the El Bosque, a naturally-process catuai varietal, produced by the Valladares family.
+I decided to try the single-origin espresso, the El Bosque, a naturally-processed catuai varietal, produced by the Valladares family.
 A fruity, acidic coffee, it was really bright.
 I mean, really, really bright.
 The first sip was akin to a brief punch in the mouth, but it calmed down and played nice after that, turning into a rather enjoyable drink.

 |149 ELIZABETH STREET • NEW YORK CITY • NY 10012 • USA|